targomo/targomo-java/README.md

 ### 0.1.11
 - new aggregation type "count" for multigraph
 - Update to prepare for use of geometries (LineStrings, Polygons and MultiPolygons) as sources.
-- added `polygonOrientation` parameter to polygon requests
+- added `polygonOrientationRule` parameter to polygon requests

 ### 0.1.10 skipped